ivuorinen/starred/README.md

 ## Shell

+- [ChanderG/tmux-notify](https://github.com/ChanderG/tmux-notify) - Tmux plugin to notify you when processes complete
 - [ConSol/docker-headless-vnc-container](https://github.com/ConSol/docker-headless-vnc-container) - Collection of Docker images with headless VNC environments
 - [Matty9191/ssl-cert-check](https://github.com/Matty9191/ssl-cert-check) - Send notifications when SSL certificates are about to expire.
 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - I am using this repository to document my journey learning about DevOps.
 I began this process on January 1, 2022, and plan to continue until March 31.
 I will be dedicating one hour each day, including weekends, to gaining a foundational understanding of the various aspects of DevOps.
 This will be a 90-day intensive study period.
 2022 & 2023 inc.